ROSRider/rosrider_doc/docs/SOFTWARE.md

 ### Installing IMAGE Package

->This part is optional.
+>Notice: This part is optional.

->
->The example given is for RaspberryPI.
+The example given is for RaspberryPI.
 You need your RaspberryPI configured for the camera, and the userland libraries need to be installed and in working condition.

 `rosrider_image` package contains the necessary configuration files for image capturing, and rectification.